50 Facts that will blow your mind

 The Greenland shark (Somniosus microcephalus) is one of the longest-living vertebrate species known to science.
 Researchers have estimated that these sharks can live for up to 400 years and possibly as long as 500 years.

 Greenland sharks are slow-growing and late-maturing, with females not reaching sexual maturity until they are around 150 years old.
-They are found in the cold, deep waters of the Arctic, and North Atlantic oceans and are known for their scavenging behavior and ability to tolerate extreme cold and low oxygen levels.
+They are found in the cold, deep waters of the Arctic and North Atlantic oceans.
+They are known for their scavenging behavior and ability to tolerate extreme cold and low oxygen levels.

 33. A female gladiator was called a gladiatrix.